 Research published in the Psychology Bulletin has indicated that stress and depression are linked to each other through inflammatory processes of the body.
-Work stressors in executives such as inability to cope with higher expectations from the employers, and poor performance appraisal ratings can disrupt the neural, and molecular mechanisms of the body.
+Work stressors in executives such as the inability to cope with higher expectations from the employers, poor performance appraisal ratings can disrupt the neural, and molecular mechanisms of the body.
 This can drive the pathogenesis of depression.

 Executives who experience chronic stress have a high risk of depression due to the involvement of the immune system cells.
-Stress results in the production of certain chemicals that promote inflammation and cause damage to the healthy organs.
+Stress results in the production of certain chemicals that promote inflammation and cause damage to healthy organs.
 These chemicals can also elicit a profound change in your behavior.
 This can trigger the symptoms of major depression such as persistent sad mood, psychomotor retardation, fatigue, and social-behavioral withdrawal.

 Stress may be good for you if it keeps you motivated, and alert.
 However, too much stress over a prolonged duration due to work pressure can increase your risk of depression through various mechanisms.
 Depression, in turn, can have a huge negative influence on your career, personal life as well as physical and psychological health.
 Hence, you must never ignore the consequential relationship between stress and depression and take steps to avoid them.

 If you have experienced stress linked depression, please leave a comment below to share your story.